-Regulations on hydraulic fracturing and other oil and gas well stimulation techniques were issued oil_wellin final form July 1 by DOGGR as required by Senate Bill 4.
+Regulations on hydraulic fracturing and other oil and gas well stimulation techniques were issued in final form July 1 by DOGGR as required by Senate Bill 4.

 The agency also certified a statewide Environmental Impact Report on well stimulation.
 The EIR concludes that environmental impacts of stimulation techniques can be reduced to the level of “less than significant” if mitigation measures, including use of recycled water and enhanced well cementing, are taken.